tsundarren/Database-Project/README.md

 - Individual food deliveries are tied to only one person, and one restaurant.
 - Food delivery's track the total price, deilivery charge, driver, delivery time, and a unique id that ties the order to an order at a specific restaurant.
 - Food providers must be approved to exist in the database.
-- The rating system will not exist in the database.
+- A rating system will allow users to view and rate both restaurants and specific delivery drivers.

 ## EERD